-Data on catches of the principal species of tunas and bonitos of the genera Thunnus, Katsuwonis, Euthynnus, and Sarda, and of billfishes in the Istiophoridae and Xiphiidae families, are reported in Document SAC-14-03.
-An investigation on the effects of the COVID-19 pandemic on the catches of tropical tunas is provided in SAC-14 INF-D. The staff has developed stock assessments and/or stock status indicators (SSIs) for tropical tunas (SAC-14-04), exploratory analyses for bigeye (SAC-14-05) and yellowfin (SAC-14-06) tunas, and skipjack tuna assessment (SAC-14-08), proposed target and limit reference points for skipjack (SAC-14-09), and developed a fisheries independent abundance index for skipjack using echosounder buoy data for the OBJ fishery (e.g., FAD-06-03, FAD-07-03), which was included in the interim skipjack assessment (SAC-13-07).
-The staff has also collaborated in the assessments of Pacific bluefin and albacore tunas led by the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC), the assessment of south Pacific albacore tuna led by the Western and Central Pacific Fisheries Commission (WCPFC), and collaborated on the ISC assessments for north Pacific swordfish (2018), blue marlin (2021), striped marlin (2019) and shortfin mako (2022-2023).
+Data on catches of the principal species of tunas and bonitos of the genera Thunnus, Katsuwonis, Euthynnus, and Sarda, and of billfishes in the Istiophoridae and Xiphiidae families, are reported in Document SAC-15-01.
+The staff has developed stock assessments-including benchmark assessments for bigeye tuna (SAC-15-02), yellowfin tuna (SAC-15-03) and skipjack tuna (SAC-15-04)-and/or stock status indicators (SSIs) for tropical tunas (SAC-15 INF-F).
+An evaluation of current conservation and management measures (CMMs) is provided in SAC-15-05 while proposed CMMs are provided in SAC-15-06.
+Additionally, harvest strategy work and initial results for the management strategy evaluation (MSE) for bigeye tuna (SAC-15-08) will be presented at the 15th meeting of the SAC and an investigation of fishing strategies related to the individual vessel threshold (SAC-15 INF-K) will be available.
+An investigation on environmental effects on the 2022-2023 tropical tuna catches will be provided (SAC-15 INF-L).
+The staff has also collaborated on the assessments of Pacific bluefin (2022 and 2023) and north Pacific albacore (2023) tunas led by the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC), the assessment of south Pacific albacore tuna led by the Western and Central Pacific Fisheries Commission (WCPFC), and collaborated on the ISC assessments for north Pacific swordfish (2023), western and central North Pacific striped marlin (2023), blue marlin (2021), and shortfin mako (2022-2024).
 A southern EPO swordfish benchmark assessment is provided in SAC-14-15.